nsclass/nsclass.github.io/_posts/2020-12-18-zooker-locking.md

 }
 ```

-Another way to lock with sequential file type in ZooKeeper.
+Another way to lock with a sequential file type in ZooKeeper.
 ```
 void acquire_lock() {
   create seq('f')